 Grand View will not disclose your information related to treatment for mental health, development disabilities, alcoholism, substance abuse or drug dependency, venereal disease, genetic information, or information concerning the presence of HIV, antigen or non-antigenic products of HIV or an antibody to HIV, without in each case obtaining your authorization unless otherwise permitted or required by the applicable state or federal law.

-B. Certain Uses and Disclosures Do Not Require Your Consent.
-The Privacy Rule and Pennsylvania law (as applicable) allow Grand View to use or disclose your PHI/patient health care records without your authorization or informed consent for a number of special functions and activities, described below.
+B. Other Uses and Disclosures.
+The Privacy Rule and Pennsylvania law (as applicable) allow Grand View to use or disclose your PHI/patient health care records without your authorization or consent for a number of other special functions and activities, described below.

 1. As Required by Law.
 Grand View is permitted to disclose your PHI when required to do so by international, federal, state, or local law.